Roblox/roact/docs/advanced/shallow-rendering.md

 end
 ```

-When the test is run again, it will fail, noting that the snapshots did not match.
+When the test is run again, it will fail because that the snapshots did not match.
 There will be a new script under `RoactSnapshots` called `ComponentToTest.NEW` that shows the new version of the snapshot.

 ```lua
 return function(dependencies)